skip to Main Content

 Hike Coordinator

-Avalonia is looking for a volunteer to coordinate hikes on Avalonia preserves.
-This coordinator is not expected to lead all the hikes; there are many Avalonia members willing to lead who have great hike ideas.
-We just need someone who can plan the details, keep the schedule, and get the word out.
+We are looking for a volunteer to coordinate hikes on our preserves.
+This coordinator is not expected to lead the hikes; many Avalonia members are willing to lead and have great hike ideas — we need someone who can plan and schedule the hike, and help get the word out.
 If you like the outdoors and organizing adventures, this is the job for you.
 Click HERE to register.

 Group Volunteer Coordinator

-Avalonia is fortunate that several groups in our community have offered their assistance.
-From scouts to the Coast Guard, a garden club to a football team, their many hands have joined ours to build bridges, remove invasives, clean out debris, and replant restored areas.
-These offers of help from local groups are often a “one-off” project to earn a badge, build team skills, or give back to the community.
-Our coordinator would work with the Stewardship chair to keep track of upcoming projects as well as maintain a list of community groups and contact information.
-If you enjoy working with scouts and other non-profits and are good at following up, we can use you!
-These projects come along only a few times a year, but when we need the help, the coordinator knows who to ask.
-Just click HERE to let us know if you are interested.
+The Group Volunteer Coordinator would work with the Stewardship chair to keep track of upcoming projects as well as maintain a list of community groups and contact information.
+If you enjoy working with Scouts and other non-profits and are good at following up, we can use you!
+These projects come along only a few times a year, but when we need help, the coordinator knows who to ask.
+Click HERE to let us know if you are interested.

-Avalonia is looking for volunteers to help plan and coordinate events.
+We are looking for volunteers to work with our Town Committee Chairs to help plan events.
 Examples of these relatively small-scale events include organizing preserve openings, lining up volunteers to staff tables at town functions, and planning recognition get-togethers.
-The Event Coordinator will call on other volunteers to help in these efforts.
-S/he will work with Avalonia’s Director of Development and Programming and Town Committee Chairs.
 If you’re interested in helping plan and coordinate events, click HERE to apply!

 Stewardship